 Here is the challenge; empowered by God, we think freely.
 This can sound like a tightrope of dependence versus independence.
 It is not so much a tightrope, as it is an understanding of a very simple principle.
 A principle so simple it is hard to understand.

 We all operate from somewhere.
 We all choose, consciously, or unconsciously a source for our being.
 A simple picture of this is the idea that we operate, speak, process from our head or our heart.
+The essential importance of trust must be learned in order to have and maintain healthy relationships.
 What comes from these places is an independent expression of what truly is in our thoughts or in our heart.

 In the same we way we operate, speak and process, from our soul or our Spirit.
 What comes out is, then, an accurate expression of what is in this source.
 When we depend, or operate (think, process) from the Holy Spirit, resident in our soul, what comes out of us comes from God; an accurate expression of what is in us.